Adventure Ready Activities

 ...says Tyler Urgo, Shenandoah Valley region steward for the Department of Conservation & Recreation Division of Natural Heritage.
 Rare biological treasures include the Appalachian jewelwing (a damselfly), freshwater cordgrass (related to the cordgrasses found in Virginia’s tidal marshes), marsh vetchling and sand grape (both rare plants).

-The swinging bridge over the Maury River at the upstream end of the Pass is currently closed for repairs; it will reopen, perhaps by fall 2020.
-That bridge is the access point to the Goshen Pass/Jump Rock hike, a 9.1-mile loop that’s one of the best yet most underused day-hike loops in Virginia.
+The swinging bridge over the Maury River at the upstream end of the Pass is the access point to the Goshen Pass/Jump Rock hike, a 9.1-mile loop that’s one of the best yet most underused day-hike loops in Virginia.
 With elevation gains of 1,600 feet, it’s a challenging trek with amazing views.

 Fishing is another popular activity in the upper portion of the Pass.
 “Our agency stocks the river with trout from October through May,” says Reeser.
 Year-round fish populations include sunfish, rock bass, and smallmouth bass.
 The Maury River flows entirely in Rockbridge County; Goshen Pass is its headwaters and the James River in Glasgow is its terminus.

 Both Guys Run and Laurel Run offer hiking and other opportunities for fun.
 Both open seasonally, “they offer traditional recreation like hunting and fishing as well as hiking and a network of road systems with great vistas and views, plus wildlife viewing in general,” says Urgo.
 Access to Guys Run is near the swinging bridge in the Wildlife Management Area; the road is unmarked and the gate is closed June 1 through October 1.
 The entrance to Laurel Run is approximately a quarter-mile east of the Wayside picnic area.